Green lacewings are small, delicate insects and members of the group of insects termed as “net-winged.”

 - Distribute or release waves of eggs and/or larvae for good coverage throughout the growing season.

-- Don’t rely solely on friendly fauna to keep your yard and garden pests under control.
+- Don’t rely solely on friendly fauna to keep your yard and garden pests under biological control.
 Overall smart yard and garden care habits go far to help you grow strong, healthy plants that possess natural resistance to pests and disease.

 Green lacewings and their larvae can be an important and useful component of your insect pest management plan in your yard, garden and greenhouse.
-Used in conjunction with manual control, natural deterrents, and organic treatments, they can be great allies helping you attain and maintain a healthy growing environment.
+Used in conjunction with manual control, natural deterrents, and organic treatments, they can be great allies in helping you attain and maintain a healthy growing environment.